status-im/specs/status-account-spec.md

 ## Abstract

-What a Status account is and how trust is established.
+In this specification we explain what Status account is, and how trust is established.

 ## Table of Contents